chainguard-dev/edu/content/open-source/sigstore/cosign/how-to-sign-a-container-with-cosign.md

 Now that the container is in a registry (in our example, it is in Docker Hub), you are ready to sign the container and push that signature to the registry.

-You will call your registry user name and container name with the following Cosign command.
+You will call your registry user name and container name with the following `cosign` command.
 Note that we are signing the image in Docker Hub keylessly with Cosign.

 ```sh
 cosign sign docker-username/hello-container